uidaholib/digital-collections-docs/content/collections/06-about.md

 Do not skip heading levels!
 Heading should follow hierarchically like an outline.

+Always leave a blank line above and below a heading to ensure correct rendering.

-The "nav-menu" include is designed to provide links to the h2 sections.
+The "nav-menu" include is designed to provide links to the h2 sections *only*.

 `{% raw %}{% include feature/nav-menu.html sections="About CollectionBuilder;About the About Page" %}{% endraw %}`